armync/ArminC-Windows-Debloat/README.md

 #### Debloating

 The default Taskbar, Start Menu, Context Menu, and File Explorer experiences are regrettable.
 [StartAllBack](https://www.startallback.com) is **enhancing all elements** organically.
 Unfortunately, the animations don't have the same fluency and are sometimes prone to bugs.
 If you don't want to, you can try other alternatives, such as just returning to the complex context menu through [Winearo Tweaker](https://winaero.com/winaero-tweaker/#download).
+There is [Windhawk](https://github.com/ramensoftware/windhawk) too, which is a Windows injecting mod rhat goes into tweaking and adding features.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/startallback.png" width="50%" height="50%">